 Human sleep patterns have been categorized into five recurring stages: four non-REM stages and the REM stage.
 REM and non-REM sleep alternate within one sleep cycle, which lasts about 90 minutes in adult humans.

 Waking, a sixth stage often included in the sleep cycles, is the phase in which a person is falling asleep.

-The quality of sleep changes with each transition from one sleep-stage to another.
-Each stage is independent of one another, and each one is marked by subtle changes in body functions.
+The quality of sleep changes with each transition from one sleep stage to another.
+Each stage is independent of one another, and subtle changes in body functions mark each one.

-The first is light sleep and in this stage, you drift in and out of sleep.
-Your eyes move slowly, your muscle activity is slow, and you would be easy to wake up.
+The first is light sleep, and in this stage, you drift in and out of sleep.
+Your eyes move slowly, your muscle activity is slow, and you would easily wake up.

 Stage 3 and 4

 These are the deep sleep stages, with stage 4 being more intense than 3.
 These stages are known as slow-wave or delta sleep.
-During deep sleep, your breathing, heartbeat, body temperature, and brain waves reach their lowest levels.
+Your breathing, heartbeat, body temperature, and brain waves reach their lowest levels during deep sleep.
 Your muscles are extremely relaxed, and you are most difficult to rouse.